Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Post-quantum Succinct Ideal Obfuscation

 \section{Post-quantum Succinct Ideal Obfuscation}

-\begin{definition}[Post-quantum succinct ideal obfuscation] A (post-quantum) succinct ideal obfuscator in the oracle model consists of the following algorithms. \begin{itemize} \item $\Obf(1^\secp,P) \to (O[P], \pp)$: The obfuscator takes as input the security parameter $1^\secp$ and the description of a classical Turing machine $P$ with single-bit output, and outputs the description of a \emph{circuit} $O[P]$ and public parameters $\pp$. \item $\Eval^{O[P]}(\pp, x) \to y$: The evaluation algorithm has oracle access to $O[P]$, takes an input $x$, along with public parameters $\pp$, and produces an output $y$. \end{itemize} It should satisfy the following properties. \begin{itemize} \item \textbf{Correctness.} For any $1^\secp,P,x$, and $(O[P], \pp) \in \Obf(1^\secp,P)$, it holds that $\Eval^{O[P]}(\pp, x) = P(x)$. \item \textbf{Succinctness.} There exists a fixed polynomial $p$ such that for any program $P$ and $(O[P], \pp) \gets \Obf(1^\secp,P)$, it holds that $|(O[P], \pp)| = p(\secp,|P|)$. \item \textbf{Ideal obfuscation.} There exists a QPT simulator $\calS$ such that for any QPT adversary $\calA$, program $P$, and auxiliary information $z$,
+\begin{definition}[Post-quantum succinct ideal obfuscation] A (post-quantum) succinct ideal obfuscator in the oracle model consists of the following algorithms. \begin{itemize} \item $\Obf(1^\secp,P,T) \to (O[P], \pp)$: The PPT obfuscator takes as input the security parameter $1^\secp$, the description of a classical Turing machine $P$ with single-bit output, and a time bound $T = \poly(\secp)$, and outputs the description of a \emph{circuit} $O[P]$ and public parameters $\pp$. \item $\Eval^{O[P]}(\pp, x) \to y$: The PPT evaluation algorithm has oracle access to $O[P]$, takes an input $x$, along with public parameters $\pp$, and produces an output $y$. \end{itemize} It should satisfy the following properties. \begin{itemize} \item \textbf{Correctness.} For any $1^\secp,P,T,x$, and $(O[P], \pp) \in \Obf(1^\secp,P,T)$, it holds that $\Eval^{O[P]}(\pp, x) = P_T(x)$, where $P_T(x)$ is the bit on the output tape of $P$ after $T$ steps. \item \textbf{Succinctness.} There exists a fixed polynomial $p$ such that for any program $P$, time bound $T$, and $(O[P], \pp) \gets \Obf(1^\secp,P,T)$, it holds that $|(O[P], \pp)| = p(\secp,|P|)$. \item \textbf{Ideal obfuscation.} There exists a QPT simulator $\calS$ such that for any QPT adversary $\calA$, program $P$, time bound $T$, and auxiliary information $z$,

 \end{itemize} \end{definition}

 Classically, the above follows from FHE and SNARKs in the oracle model in a straightforward manner.
 In this section, we prove that the same construction is also post-quantum secure.
 Before describing the construction, we will introduce some relevant prelimnaries.